Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 cypress trees.
 As shown in

 11-10-08.
 Bob hiked out to Tree 8 with me for a climb.
 It was a cool and windy morning, and I spent a few hours up there.
-Spending time in a tree that's swaying in the wind is a lot like being on a ship.
+Spending time in a tree that’s swaying in the wind is a lot like being on a ship.
 You can still feel the movement after coming down from the tree.
 A large parcel of land is for sale on the periphery of the Pearl.
-Compartment #4 includes Devil's Swamp and the site where a NASA biologist saw an ivorybill in 2002.
-This land could be bought up and managed for ivorybills as well as Red-cockaded Woodpeckers and Bachman's Sparrows.
+This land could be bought up and managed for ivorybills as well as Red-cockaded Woodpeckers and Bachman’s Sparrows.

 11-11-08.
 While attempting to rig Tree 13 (the name is based on the bad luck that we had with this tree), we ran into problems and had to abandon the effort as darkness was setting in.
 We heard explosions and machine gun fire all day long.
 I won't be able to post updates for a few days and probably won't have much to report since thunderstorms are predicted.